From Words to Amino Acids: Does the Curse of Depth Persist?: Abstract

 \section{Abstract}

 Protein language models (PLMs) have become widely adopted as general-purpose models, demonstrating strong performance in protein engineering and de novo design.
 Like large language models (LLMs), they are typically trained as deep transformers with next-token or masked-token prediction objectives on massive sequence corpora and are scaled by increasing model depth.
-Recent work on autoregressive LLMs has identified the \textit{Curse of Depth}: later layers contribute little to the final output predictions.
+Recent work on autoregressive LLMs has identified the \textit{Curse of Depth}: many later layers contribute little to the final output predictions.
 These findings naturally raise the question of whether a similar depth inefficiency also appears in PLMs, where many widely used models are not autoregressive, and some are multimodal, accepting both protein sequence and structure as input.
-In this work, we present a depth analysis of six popular PLMs across model families and scales, spanning three training objectives, namely autoregressive, masked, and diffusion, and quantify how layer contributions evolve with depth using a unified set of probing- and perturbation-based measurements.
-Across all models, we observe consistent depth-dependent patterns that extend prior findings on LLMs: later layers depend less on earlier computations and mainly refine the final output distribution, and these effects are increasingly pronounced in deeper models.
-Taken together, our results suggest that PLMs exhibit a form of depth inefficiency, motivating future work on more depth-efficient architectures and training methods.
+In this work, we present a depth analysis of seven popular PLM families across model scales, spanning autoregressive, masked, and diffusion objectives, and quantify how layer contributions evolve with depth using a unified set of probing-, perturbation-, and downstream-evaluation measurements.
+Across models, we observe consistent depth-dependent patterns that extend prior findings on LLMs: a large fraction of task-relevant computation is concentrated in a subset of layers, while the remaining layers mainly provide incremental refinement of the final prediction.
+These trends persist beyond sequence-only settings and also appear in multimodal PLMs.
+Taken together, our results suggest that depth inefficiency is a common feature of modern PLMs, motivating future work on more depth-efficient architectures and training methods.\looseness=-1